Introduction

 Step 1: Clean the Chains

-Remove debris: Wash off any dirt, salt, or debris that may have accumulated on the chains using water.
-A mild detergent can help remove stubborn grime.
+Eliminate debris: Rinse off any dirt, salt, or debris that may have built up on the chains with water.
+A mild detergent can help get rid of any tough residue.

 Step 2: Dry the Chains

-Air dry: After cleaning, lay the chains out flat in a dry, well-ventilated area to air dry completely.
-Avoid leaving them in direct sunlight or near heat sources, as this could weaken the metal over time.
+Air dry thoroughly: After cleaning, lay the chains flat in a well-ventilated area to dry completely.
+Avoid direct sunlight or heat sources, as these can weaken the metal over time.

 Storing Snow Chains